Loneliness is one of those feelings that can creep up on you when you least expected it and can happen to anyone of us.

-Admitting to being lonely to yourself is hard and can be heartbreaking.
-The thought of admitting it to someone else is devastating.
+Admitting to yourself that you are lonely can be hard and heart-breaking.
+The thought of admitting it to someone else is devastating and somewhat embarrassing.

 People often think that if you are on your own a lot, then you must be lonely.
 However, you can be with a big group of people and feel alone.
 You can even be in a relationship with someone and feel alone.
 I know I have been there!

 I’ve known this happen in the workplace.
 There has been a ‘click’ with some of your colleagues.
 People have worked together for many years and you are the newbie.

 You’ve probably come across times when you feel that you no longer have anything in common with friends.
 I quite often say you are on different pages of the book.
 You could even be on a different novel altogether.
 Some people are able to keep the friendship alight, appreciating the differences.
-However you will probably recall a previously where you and a friend drifted apart.
-You survived!
+However you will probably recall a time where you and a friend drifted apart.